smudgelang/smudge/README.md

 # The Smudge Programming Language

-Smudge is a state machine and uml diagram generation engine.

-Smudge is both a language for describing state machines as well as a compiler that interprets and validates those descriptions to generate code and documentation for them.
-The compiler currently only supports generating C code.
-It's optimized for use on very limited embedded systems, but designed to be used anywhere that state machines are appropriate.
+Smudge is a domain specific language for implementing state machines.
+The compiler generates standard C code as well as graphical state diagrams.
+Its output is optimized for use on very limited embedded systems, but designed to be used anywhere state machines are appropriate.
 Here's a simple example to show you what the language looks like: